uofu-emb/rtos/labs/02.testing/README.md

 # Lab
 ## Instantiate the project
-You should have a project setup after lab 0.
-Create a fork of one of your repositories and work off the fork.
-For reference, here is a quick setup, double check everything is setup.
-Template files are located in this directory.
-### Activity
-1. Create a new project in VSCode following the instructions in chapter 5 of the [Getting Started](https://datasheets.raspberrypi.com/pico/getting-started-with-pico.pdf) guide.
-1. Copy in the .gitignore template to `.gitignore`
-1. Initialize a git repository with `git init` and commit your project.
-1. Copy in the github actions template to `.github/workflows/main.yml`
-1. Overwrite the CMakelists.txt template with our CICD version.
-1. Copy the `rpi_pico_rp2040_w.repl` and `hello_world.repc` files to your project directory.
+1. Create a new repository from this template https://github.com/uofu-emb/rtos.template
 1. Remember to commit your work as you go.

 ### Install Unity framework.
 We will be using the Unity test framework.
 Library management is a pain, and not something that the pico SDK provides.
 We have to install the library and add references to our build.
 We will be embedding the Unity library repository into our code using a git **submodule**.
 Submodules take another git repository and includes the content at a *specific commit*.
-In C projects, this is a pattern sometimes usedfor referencing an external library.
-For other languages libraries are handled with a package and build manager (e.g. Java/gradle, Rust/cargo, Python/pip).
-A note on submodules, they are almost always the wrong solution to a problem, especially if you are using them to do code sharing with an internal library.
+In C projects, this is a pattern sometimes used for referencing an external library.
+For other languages, libraries are handled with a package and build manager (e.g. Java/gradle, Rust/cargo, Python/pip).
+A note on submodules, they are almost always the wrong solution to any problem, especially if you are using them to do code sharing between repositories.

 ### Activity
 1. Clone the Unity repo as a **submodule**. `git submodule add https://github.com/ThrowTheSwitch/Unity.git`